Me-TV Summer of Classic TV Blogathon: Family Affair

 Family Affair’s characters are well developed right from the start; this isn’t one of those series that takes awhile to hit its stride.
 In fact, one of my favorite moments in the series is in the pilot episode.
 To set the stage: Buffy has been living in Terre Haute, Indiana, with her Aunt Fran and Uncle Harold following her parents’ death in an accident a year earlier.
 Uncle Harold and Buffy “don’t get along” (which is disturbingly vague), so Aunt Fran dumps Buffy with Uncle Bill and then vanishes.
 We don’t know about the existence of Cissy and Jody yet, but they’ve been staying with other relatives.
 Aunt Fran, by the way, is played by Louise Latham, who was Tippi Hedren’s dreadful mother in the Hitchcock film Marnie.
 She is really good at portraying unlikable women.

 “Oh, sir!” he complains to Uncle Bill.
 “I gave her absolutely no provocation to fasten her little teeth in my gastrocnemius muscle!”
 Uncle Bill, apparently unconcerned about French’s wound, asks him to bring Buffy some milk and cookies.
 “Cookies, sir?!” says Mr. French, incredulous that the imp would be rewarded for her actions.
-Better get used to it, French — you’ll be waiting on her and calling her “Miss Buffy” from now on.
+Better get used to it, French—you’ll be waiting on her and calling her “Miss Buffy” from now on.
 One can only assume he gets a tetanus shot offscreen.
-Watch the scene below.
+Watch the scene at the 7:00 mark below.
 (You might notice that it’s a different Mrs. Beasley in the clip; I guess the role was recast after the pilot.)

 Favorite Family Affair Moment #2: The Snood